Free Research Preview. DrugChatter may produce inaccurate information.

 Safe NSAIDs to Take with Lipitor: A Guide to Minimizing Risks

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for over two decades.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
 However, like many medications, it can interact with other drugs, including nonsteroidal anti-inflammatory drugs (NSAIDs).
-In this article, we'll explore the safe NSAIDs to take with Lipitor, and what you need to know to minimize the risks.
+In this article, we'll explore the safe NSAIDs to take with Lipitor, as well as the potential risks and precautions to consider.

 What are NSAIDs?